aldryn/aldryn-boilerplate-bootstrap3/docs/guidelines/markup.rst

 .. important::

-    Try to keep the html structure simple and avoid unnecessary elements.
+    Try to keep the HTML structure simple and avoid unnecessary elements.
 It is sometimes easier to use a single div with a single class rather than multiple divs with multiple classes.

 For example, lets take a look at the following code snippet: